rust-lang/rfcs/text/3127-trim-paths.md

 a hassle for debugging.
 However this is not an issue for Rust as we have separate debug build profile.

 GCC and Clang both have a flag equivalent to `--remap-path-prefix`, but they also both have two separate flags one for only macro expansion and the other for only debuginfo: https://reproducible-builds.org/docs/build-path/.
-This is the origin of the `--remap-scope` idea.
+This is the origin of the `--remap-path-scope` idea.

 # Unresolved questions
 [unresolved-questions]: #unresolved-questions